Codecademy/docs/content/ruby/concepts/gems/gems.md

   - 'paths/front-end-engineer-career-path'
 ---

-In Ruby, gems are open-source Ruby libraries or applications that lend extra utility to other Ruby programs.
+**Gems** are open-source Ruby libraries or applications that lend extra utility to other Ruby programs.
 Each gem is composed of the following:

 - The source code it was built with (including any tests).
 - Any documentation with metadata such as the name, version, and platform.